-Continue to monitor development in the City and SOI and the capacities of wastewater treatment facilities, water distribution, roads, including road maintenance, public schools, and parks and recreation facilities.
+Action LU 3c: Continue to monitor development in the City and SOI and the capacities of wastewater treatment facilities, water distribution, roads, including road maintenance, public schools, and parks and recreation facilities.
 City staff will provide annual reports on growth and changes in infrastructure capacity to the Planning Commission, City Council, and the public.
 The information will be used to assist in determining when the city is approaching Levels of Service where resources will be exceeded and what actions must be taken.

-Action LU 3d:

-Review all development proposals for their direct and cumulative effects on City-adopted LOS standards.
+Action LU 3d: Review all development proposals for their direct and cumulative effects on City-adopted LOS standards.
 The City will only permit developments that meet City-adopted Level of Service standards.

-Action LU 3e:

-Maintain a computerized land use database system that includes current parcelspecific information regarding General Plan, Zoning, parcel size, pending and approved development, and other relevant factors.
+Action LU 3e: Maintain a computerized land use database system that includes current parcel-specific information regarding General Plan, Zoning, parcel size, pending and approved development, and other relevant factors.

-Goal LU 4: Ensure that Development Within and Adjacent to the Sphere Of Influence is Compatible With the Goals and Policies of Sebastopol's General Plan.
+Goal LU 4: Ensure that Development Within and Adjacent to the Sphere Of Influence is Compatible With the Goals and Policies of Sebastopol's General Plan

 Policy LU 4-1: Review public and private development proposals and land use changes within the SOI, UGB, and Referral Area.
+Note: The Referral Area is an area outside the SOI and UGB where County development decisions may impact and affect the City.

-Identify a referral area that surrounds the UGB and formally request that the County provide the City with notice of development applications and related actions within the referral area and provide the City an opportunity to comment on land use changes and development proposals under review.
+Action LU 4a: Identify a referral area that surrounds the UGB and formally request that the County provide the City with notice of development applications and related actions within the referral area and provide the City an opportunity to comment on land use changes and development proposals under review.
 The City's review of projects within the referral area shall emphasize the importance of:

-- The protection of agricultural lands and open space; - The protection of biological resources, including riparian habitat and corridors; - The protection of groundwater recharge areas and watersheds; - Reducing sprawl; and - Ensuring quality development that is consistent with the character and values of Sebastopol.
+- The protection of agricultural lands and open space; - The protection of biological resources, including riparian habitat and corridors;

+- The protection of groundwater recharge areas and watersheds; - Reducing sprawl; and - Ensuring quality development that is consistent with the character and values of Sebastopol.

-Goal LU 5: Preserve the Unique Character and Ambiance of Residential Areas and Maintain Residential Neighborhoods as Safe and Attractive Places to Live With Convenient Access to Services, Recreation, and Employment.
+Goal LU 5: Preserve the Unique Character and Ambiance of Residential Areas and Maintain Residential Neighborhoods as Safe and Attractive Places to Live With Convenient Access to Services, Recreation, and Employment

-- Policy LU 5-1: Locate residences away from areas of excessive noise, smoke, or dust, and ensure that adequate provisions, including buffers or transitional uses, are made to ensure the health and well-being of existing and future residents. - Policy LU 5-2: Encourage the preservation and conservation of older existing homes. - Policy LU 5-3: Prevent encroachment of non-residential uses into residential areas and neighborhoods. - Policy LU 5-4: Commercial, industrial, and other non-residential development that interfaces with residential land use designations and existing residential neighborhoods shall be designed to ensure compatibility between the uses and to reduce any potential negative impacts associated with aesthetics, noise, and safety. - Policy LU 5-5: Require the design of new residential development to be in harmony with Sebastopol's small-town character. - Policy LU 5-6: Strongly encourage residential development in a balanced and efficient pattern that reduces sprawl, preserves open space, and creates convenient connections to other land uses. - Policy LU 5-7: Permit churches, schools, and utilities facilities in all residential land use designations.
+Policy LU 5-1: Locate residences away from areas of excessive noise, smoke, or dust, and ensure that adequate provisions, including buffers or transitional uses, are made to ensure the health and well-being of existing and future residents.

+Policy LU 5-2: Encourage the preservation and conservation of older existing homes.

+Policy LU 5-3: Commercial, industrial, and other non-residential development that interfaces with residential land use designations and existing residential neighborhoods shall be designed to ensure compatibility between the uses and to reduce any potential negative impacts associated with aesthetics, noise, and safety.

+Policy LU 5-4: Require the design of new residential development to be consistent with the City's design guidelines, to ensure harmony with Sebastopol's unique, small-town character and compatibility with existing land uses.

+Policy LU 5-5: Strongly encourage residential development in a balanced and efficient pattern that reduces sprawl, preserves open space, and creates convenient connections to other land uses.

+Policy LU 5-6: Permit churches, schools, and compatible utilities facilities in all residential land use designations.